brandonegg/song-recommendations/README.md

 - *volumes:*

    Volumes is where docker containers mount on your local file system.
 Redis & Neo4J data is stored here.
 This data should not be checked into version control.

+- *docs:*

+   Resources related to the README.md (mostly images referenced)